 Without being too lengthy, Rivera is similar to how Kurt Angle was described above – so good you forget to appreciate how great he is.
 Always consistent.
 Always above the rest.
 Rivera, who earned his 500th save (and yes Met fans, his first career RBI as well) put up another stellar season for the New York Yankees.
 In a post-season where all closers blew at least one save, Rivera, once again remained flawless.
 Heck, one can go as far as saying that without Rivera, the Yankees would be searching for their first World Series since 1978!
 Imagine that?

 Rivera is very charitable, a great teacher and leader, and most of all, the most humble athlete you will ever find.
-Anyone remember him saying that Trevor Hoffman was better than him?
+Does anyone remember him saying that Trevor Hoffman was better than him?

 Here is to you Mo.
 You deserve it.
 And of course, in fitting style, closing out the Dome Pondering Annual Awards for 2009.